This article by Tiago Forte got me curious

-A 16-year old me would have never imagined that I would be so deeply interested & engrossed in broad terms like tech, cloud, BPM, low-code, SDLC, databases, agile etc. I was a school going student who had just opted for science stream going against the will of my dad who is a well-known practicing chartered accountant and wanted me to join his practice.
-I remember telling that commerce is not for me and it doesn’t interest me.
+A 16-year old me would have never imagined that I would be so deeply interested & engrossed in broad terms like tech, cloud, BPM, low-code, SDLC, databases, agile etc. I was a school going student who had just opted for the science stream going against the will of my dad who is a well-known practising chartered accountant and wanted me to join his practice.
+I remember telling him that commerce is not for me and it doesn’t interest me.
 He understood with very little effort from my end & wanted me to pursue what I wanted.
 The problem was I didn’t have a clear vision at the time but I opted for science anyway – like many other students do.

-During my time at my undergrad college & all my internships at various tech companies I fell in love with software design & development and I knew this is what I wanted to continue doing.
+During my time at my undergrad college & all my internships at various tech companies, I fell in love with software design & development and I knew this is what I wanted to continue doing.

-Fast forward to year 2016, I had finished my college and was all set to pursue further education when I came across an organization (my current employer) which also happened to be in my hometown – Jaipur.
+Fast forward to the year 2016, I had finished college and was all set to pursue further education when I came across an organization (my current employer) which also happened to be in my hometown – Jaipur.

 This organization was partnered with different modern & innovative work platforms to offer accelerated and advanced digital transformation to their clients located globally.
 One of those was “Appian”.
-This place is where I met amazing mentors who helped me learn about SDLC, Appian, databases, project management, the value of team and working together to build end-to-end software solutions for customers & help them achieve ROI & meaningful business value.
-I was fascinated with everything and would spend most of my time in office & at home learning about various technologies as much as I could.
-I would code, make mistakes, correct them or seek for help and in the end be happy with the end-product I could create.
+This place is where I met amazing mentors who helped me learn about SDLC, Appian, databases, project management, the value of a team and working together to build end-to-end software solutions for customers & help them achieve ROI & meaningful business value.
+I was fascinated with everything and would spend most of my time in the office & at home learning about various technologies as much as I could.
+I would code, make mistakes, correct them or seek help and in the end, be happy with the end product I could create.
 This would give me immense happiness & sense of achievement.
 I was also termed by my manager as the “quickest learner”.
 I think it was all because my passion had gradually changed from music to tech & software.
 Guitar had become just a weekend hobby because I had found a new “passion”.